Silver-gilt: Considerations in use

 Fully silver-gilt items are visually indistinguishable from gold, and were no doubt often thought to be solid gold.
 When the English Commonwealth sold the Crown Jewels of England after the execution of Charles I they were disappointed in the medieval "Queen Edith's Crowne, formerly thought to be of massy gold, but upon trial found to be of silver gilt", which was valued at only £16, compared to £1,110 for the "imperial crowne".
-The English Gothic Revival architect Sir George Gilbert Scott was concerned by the morality of this.
-Gilding of the interior only he accepted, but with all-over gilding "we ... reach the actual boundary of truth and falsehood; and I am convinced that if we adopt this custom we overstep it.... why make our gift look more costly than it is?
+The English Gothic Revival architect Sir George Gilbert Scott was concerned by the deception in this.
+He accepted gilding of the interior only, but with all-over gilding "we ... reach the actual boundary of truth and falsehood; and I am convinced that if we adopt this custom we overstep it.... why make our gift look more costly than it is?
 We increase its beauty, but it is at the sacrifice of truth."
-Indeed, some Early Medieval silver-gilt Celtic brooches had compartments apparently for small lead weights to aid such deception.
+Indeed, some Early Medieval silver-gilt Celtic brooches had compartments apparently for small lead weights to simulate the weight of solid gold.